Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 Step #4: CBO or Ad Set Budgets?
 What’s Best?

-CBO stands for Campaign Budget Optimization, and it’s no longer just a best practice.
+CBO stands for Campaign Budget Optimization and is no longer just a best practice.

-One is at the ad set level, which allows you to set a budget for each ad set within a given campaign.
+One is at the ad set level, allowing you to set a budget for each ad set within a campaign.

 CBO, on the other hand, is a (relatively) new Facebook advertising feature that allows you to set a daily budget for an entire campaign rather than setting budgets for each ad set.

-To dive deeper, CBO utilizes Facebook’s algorithm to distribute your budget across ad sets where they are most likely to get conversions for the best price.
+To dive deeper, CBO utilizes Facebook’s algorithm to distribute your budget across ad sets where they will most likely get conversions for the best price.

-Instead of maintaining a constant spend per each ad set, Facebook will pool the budget into the ad sets that are most likely to get results on any given day.
+Instead of maintaining a constant spend per ad set, Facebook will pool the budget into the ad sets most likely to get results on any given day.

 Source: www.fetchfunnel.com